Unlocking sustainable finance for people, nature, and climate in coastal communities

 Project lead: Rare

-Financial Innovation: Bonds
+Financial Innovation: Impact Bonds / Outcomes-Based Finance

 Financial Support: The UK’s Blue Planet Fund